-Specific monitor and printer ICC profiles can be used with the DiMAGE Viewer.
+Specific printer ICC profiles can be used with the DiMAGE Viewer.
 Select the color-preferences option from the file menu to open the dialog box.

-In the dialog box, click the color-matchingon check box.
+In the dialog box, click the color-matching-on and printer-ICC-profile check boxes.

-Click on either the printer or monitor ICC profile load button to display the open window.
+Click on the printer ICC profile load button to display the open window.